Denver International Airport, Colorado, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to choose the necessary kind.
-The majority of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types A and B. Check that you choose the necessary kind.
+A lot of adapters available online are simply plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most places.

 What to wear/what to pack: